Ski Serbia

 Who Will Enjoy It?

 If you love messing around in the snow by day and messing around in fine restaurants and groovy bars by night then you will have the time of your life in Serbia.
-There is plenty to do for the little ones too, which open air ice rinks, sledging and more.
+There is plenty to do for the little ones too, with open air ice rinks, sledging and more.
 The shops are plentiful, the food enjoyable and the wine goes down a treat.

 The two big Serbian ski resorts are Kopaonik and Stara Planina, and the former is the main destination for winter tourists.
 It is a large, modern, purpose built resort with everything you could want at your disposal.
 It is one of the few resorts that offers 3 FIS approved runs for downhill or Super G, giant slalom and slalom.
 The nursery slopes are ideal for kids or beginners, the snowboarding is excellent and the après ski superb.